 A: Your scores are stored using your web browser's local storage, so no one else can see them – they are just there so you can monitor your progress.

 Q: What do I get if I complete all the reviews?

 A: You get the warm glow of knowing you've mastered the fundamentals of Swift – good job!

 Q: Where can I go to learn more?

-A: Each of the review sections are designed to follow my Swift in Sixty Seconds series, which is free online.
+A: Each of the review sections are designed to follow my Swift in Sixty Seconds and Hacking with Swift series, which are free online.
 If you complete all these and want to push your Swift skills further, you should read my book Pro Swift.

 Q: What's stopping me from cheating?

 A: I'm sure you could look up the correct answers as you go, but you're only cheating yourself – your scores aren't public.